 The imposing cliff rising on the western side of the bay is Houns Tout.
 There is a good walking route from Kingston to Houns Tout, which gives impressive views of Chapman’s Pool from the west.

 The walk picks up the South West Coast Path and follows a hilly 3.5-mile circular route from Houns Tout car park.
 As well as views of Chapman’s Pool, you’ll see the Encombe Estate, Swyre Head, Corfe Castle and across to St Aldhelm’s Head past the eastern side of Chapman’s Pool.

 The walk to Chapman’s Pool takes you away from the modern world and into the relatively untouched landscape of this part of the Jurassic Coast.

 Royal Marines Commando Memorial

-This unusually located memorial commemorates Royal Marines who have lost their lives since WW2.
+This unusually-located memorial commemorates Royal Marines who lost their lives during and since WW2.

 An inscription reads: “Rest awhile and reflect that we who are living can enjoy the beauty of the sea and countryside.”